neuroforgede/nothelm.py/README.md

 │   └── values.yaml                 # default values for use in the templates
 ```

+# Where can I find charts?

+You can find charts here: https://github.com/neuroforgede/nothelm-charts .
+Since we don't have any concept of packaging defined yet, you will have to vendor these files into your own repository.

 # Why?

 Override files in Docker Stacks are fine, but not enough.
 This project aims to have a fully templateable